isomerpages/sentosa-corp/resources/EIA/reportPages/Alpine-Coaster-Project.md

     <th>Feedback</th>
     <td>
       Feedback with regard to this EIA Report is open till 28 June 2021.<br><br>
-      Share your feedback with us at
+      Share your feedback with us at <br>
       <a href="mailto:sustainability@sentosa.com.sg">sustainability@sentosa.com.sg</a>
     </td>
   </tr>